We are creatures of habit, and it’s common for feelings to arise that challenge change or life simply challenges us .

 It’s important to stay on top of these thoughts, but also comforting to know that this is all part of the process.
 We are creating an awareness around these thoughts, acknowledging it, feeling it and moving on.
 It’s okay to move past this feeling.

-So, as you can see with the small snippet from this email, the emails are quite powerful but motivational at the same time.
-From my time spent working with 1:1 clients, this has given me the knowledge to design up a program to tap into successful change for YOU.
+So, as you can see with the small snippet from my eBook are quite powerful but motivational at the same time.
+From my time spent working with 1:1 clients, this has given me the knowledge to develop a book that taps into successful change for YOU.
 With habits, as with happiness and all good things in life, the secret is to figure it out ourselves.
 Here is your chance!

-Did you catch my other posts about my program? and Why Old Habits Die Hard, And What You Can Do About It… these also explain more about the program.
+Why Old Habits Die Hard, And What You Can Do About It…